J. Sanford Miller Family Arts Scholars Arts Awards

 - Identify a faculty mentor from the College of Arts and Sciences for the project.
 Faculty mentors should read your proposal, provide a brief recommendation letter for your project and sign off on this application.
 Your mentor must support your proposal, budget, scope, and show willingness to serve as the faculty mentor for the project.
 Identify a mentor in the same field of expertise as the work suggested in your proposal.

-- Present outcome/progress statement by the following April.
+- Present outcome/progress statement by March 20, 2020.
 The report may include images and media and should not exceed five pages, single spaced, 12-point typeface.

 - Present outcome/progress at a public event in April of the following academic year.